GabrielSestieri/ChatApp/README.md

-- Adjust borders on nav bar
-- Adjust Sizes of Forum and Friends tab
-- add Side Bar on chat to enter different rooms
 - Work on Forum and Friends
-- date and time to messages
+- date and time to messages differentiate based on how long ago it was
 - color to randoms
+- functionalize sidebar